mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-01.md

 # The Difficult and Costly Data Models Integration with Different Silos Protocol & Data Models

+## Understanding And Using Different Models In A Solution
 Even excluding the vast amount of vendor specific models, the telecommunication industry is drowning in models from many different SDOs (IETF, TMF, ETSI, ONF, MEF, 3GPP).
 All of them fulfill a need and all of them are